Skip to Content

 – Punctured tires:

-If a sharp object such as an iron nail is stuck inside a tire, it can cause air leakage.
-To check if the air is leaking, you can pour soap water at the puncture site and see if any air bubbles are formed.
-Please be sure that you don’t remove the sharp object from the punctured area until the hole has been fixed.
-For fixing the punctured tire, you can follow the steps below:
+If a sharp object, such as an iron nail, is stuck inside a tire, it can cause air leakage.
+To check if the air leaks, pour soap water at the puncture site and see if any air bubbles are formed.

-• Step 2: Purchase a tire sealant: You can buy a tire sealant easily from an automotive spare parts dealer.
-Each sealant has an amount listed on it for a particular type of tire.
+You can buy a tire sealant easily from an automotive spare parts dealer.
+Each sealant has an amount listed for a particular type of tire.
 You should add the sealant amount based on your tire’s size.

-• Step 3: Insert the tire sealant: Open the cap of your tire’s valve stem.
+Open the cap of your tire’s valve stem.
 Connect the sealant hose with the bottle’s cap.
 Attach its other end to the valve stem.
 Squeeze the bottle until the particular amount has entered inside the tire.

-• Step 4: Fill the air inside the tire: Remove the sealant hose from the valve stem.
-Now, attach an air compressor hose to the valve and pump some air into the tire.
+Remove the sealant hose from the valve stem.
+Attach an air compressor hose to the valve and pump some air into the tire.
 The pressurized air distributes the sealant to where the puncture has been made and causes it to close the hole.

-• Step 5: Remove the sharp object: Now, gradually remove the sharp object from the tread area.
-The hole by now has been closed by the sealant.
-Run your mower for a while to fully distribute the sealant.
+Now, gradually remove the sharp object from the tread area.
+By now, the hole has been closed by the sealant.
+Run your mower for a while to distribute the sealant thoroughly.

 – Tire fallen off a rim: